learn-co-curriculum/hs-db-demo/README.md

 level: 3
 ---

 ##Persisting Data

 By now you should have an awesome application that can create instances of a class and display them in the browser.
-But every time a the page is reloaded, or a new user users the page, those instances are lost.
-We can persist (save) information.
+But every time the page is reloaded, or a new user uses the page, those instances are lost.
+We can't persist (save) information yet.
 That's where databases come in.
 A database is just like an excel spreadsheet with columns that store different pieces of information.
-If we had a Person class that had name, height, and age attributes, our database would have a table called persons that has three different columns, one for each attribute.
+If we had a Person class that had name, height, and age attributes, our database would have a table called persons with three different columns, one for each attribute.

-###ORM:
+###ORM
 Programming uses lots of acronyms.
 ORM stands for object relational mapping.
 We've gotten really good at creating classes, and then instances of those classes.
 We've even played around with interactions between objects in two different classes, like when we built the jungle or the Sim City project.
-These relationships between classes becomes really really important when you're setting up a data.
+These relationships between classes become really really important when you're setting up a database.

-There are three different types of relationships between objects:
+We'll be working with three different types of relationships between objects:

 * has_many
 * has_one
 * belongs_to

-The two relationships you'll deal with the most frequenly are `has_many` and `belongs_to`.
+The two relationships you'll deal with the most frequently are `has_many` and `belongs_to`.
 Let's take our jungle that we built earlier in the semester and build out our Jungle class and Animal class with these types of relationships.

 When we originally built the jungle, there was no clear stated relationship between our Jungle class and our Animal class.
 We as humans are able to associate that jungle with the animals, and we created methods within our Jungle class to see all the animals, create new animals, etc. But, never once did we declare within the code that the Jungle class was at all related to the Animal class.
 You can read the code and make that assumption, but that's not at all a best practice.
 We want our code to be as clear and readable as possible.